6 November 1857,

 Please accept, Madame, the expression of the most profound respect, with which I am honoured to be your Majesty’s devoted and obedient servant and subject,

 19, quai Voltaire

-When the poet Charles Baudelaire (1821-1867) sent this letter to Empress Eugénie on 6 November, 1857, he was at a very low ebb.
-The previous month, on 20 August, had seen the court case for the offending of public morals, of public good behavior, and of religious morality.
+When the poet Charles Baudelaire (1821-1867) sent this letter to Empress Eugénie on 6 November, 1857, he was at a very low ebb, following the court case, on 20 August, for the offending of public morals, of public good behavior, and of religious morality.
 His legal misfortunes had begun shortly after the 1,100 copies of his Les Fleurs du mal went on sale on 21 June, 1857.
 The collection of poems was published by his friend and publisher Auguste Poulet-Malassis (1825-1878), who had been co-director with his brother of the house of Poulet-Malassis/de Broise since 1855.